vldtecno/PTN-Engine/Doc/Specification/Specification.md

 # ***PTN Engine* Specification**

-This document specifies the *PTN Engine* library version 1.x.x .
+This document specifies the *PTN Engine* library version x.x.x .

 **Responsibility for the usage or integration of the *PTN Engine* belongs to its users alone.**